310mc/https-310mc.github.io-tl/source/_posts/ninja_clan/grasping_for_something.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-yes, let’s do so, chiaki~ we can’t keep them waiting any longer.
+yes, let’s do so, chiaki~ we cannot keep them waiting any longer.
 {% endbubble %}

 {% bubble Chiaki v2 %}